EU court rules Polish judicial reform 'not compatible' with European law | DW | 15.07.2021

-The European Union's top court ruled that Poland's Disciplinary Chamber for judges "does not provide all the guarantees of impartiality and independence."
+The European Union's top court ruled that Poland's disciplinary chamber for judges does not guarantee impartiality and independence.

 The European Court of Justice (ECJ) ruled on Thursday that Poland's system of disciplining judges is "not compatible" with EU law.